 How To Make The Control System

 Again, the light sensor part of the control system is the same as in the Arduino Solar Tracker.
-The diagram for this circuit has been drawn in Autodesk Circuits and is shown below:

 The design and code are both slightly more complex with a linear actuator as the Arduino needs to control the actuators movement duration and the direction.

 A 5V DC double pole relay is used to reverse the polarity of the supply to the linear actuator.
 This enables the actuator to move forwards and backwards.
 The second 5V DC single pole relay is used to switch the movement of the actuator on and off, when activated the actuator will move.
 The linear actuator is represented by a DC motor in the above circuit diagram, a DC motor drives the actuating arm in your assembly.